 NOTE: When you change any menu settings that affect the sonar, the view will update immediately (i.e. you don't have to exit the menu to apply the change to the screen).
-For instance, by switching between "Inverse" and "Structure ID®" from the X-PressTM menu, it is possible to quickly alternate between the two viewing methods.

 Sonar View is the default view.
 When the VIEW key is pressed, the display cycles through the available views.
 When the EXIT key is pressed, the display cycles through the available views in reverse order.
 Any view can be hidden or displayed as part of the view rotation using the Views Menu tab.